DanielH315/CS-180-Lab4/README.md

 File I/O Project

 This was a project from my Object Oriented Programming class.
-Essentially, a user would request a song to be played by inputting the song request.
+Essentially, a user would request a song (.mp3 files) to be played by inputting the song request from the server.
-The output would be the song playing by the mp3 folder.
+The user would then receive them over the socket connection.